cloudtrends/chromiumembedded/branches/cef3/tools/distrib/win/README.txt

     d3dx9_43.dll
     libEGL.dll
     libGLESv2.dll
-  Note: Without these components the default ANGLE_IN_PROCESS graphics implementation for HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.
-To use the desktop GL graphics implementation which does not require these components (and does not work on all systems) set CefSettings.graphics_implementation to DESKTOP_IN_PROCESS.
+  Note: Without these components HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.

 LICENSING